patricktcoakley/gdvm/README.md

 but here is a detailed summary of the available commands:

 - `gdvm list`  will list locally installed Godot versions.
-- `gdvm install [--query|-q <...strings>]` will prompt the user to install a version if no arguments are supplied, or will try to find the closest matching version based on the query, defaulting to "stable" if no other release type is supplied.
+- `gdvm install [<...strings>]` will prompt the user to install a version if no arguments are supplied, or will try to find the closest matching version based on the query, defaulting to "stable" if no other release type is supplied.
   It will also set the last installed version as the default.
   - Queries: